angiekim1203/howtosupport/README.md

 > Pokes typically assist through dealing **damage** to the other team's champions, typically purchasing damage items as a result.
 Skill ranges of Pokes typically exceed 800 range.

 #### Tanks
-> Tanks typically have large focus in **tank** stats (Armor, Magic Armor, and Health), their skills also being oriented around self-shield or CCs.
+> Tanks typically have a large focus on **tank** stats (Armor, Magic Armor, and Health), their skills also being oriented around self-shield or CCs.
 Auto ranges of Tanks typically are under 250 range.
-\
 \
 ### Support Starting Items
 You are able to choose between two kinds of support items at the beginning, each kind having one for AP-based damage and AD-based damage. **All support items only stack up to 1,000 gold.**